AqwamCreates/DataPredict/docs/HighValueProjectTutorials/AIPlayerSystems.md

 * Creating Deep Data-Based AI Player Model

+  * Uses real players' environment data so that the AI players mimic real players.

+  * Minimal implementation takes a minimum of 30 minutes using DataPredict™.

 * Creating Deep Data-Based Reactionary AI Player Model

+  * Same as above.

+  * The only difference is that you give counter attacks to players' potential attacks.

+  * Minimal implementation takes a minimum of 30 minutes using DataPredict™.

 * Creating Simple Reward-Maximization-Based AI Player Model